 char removes the tokenization aspect by replacing the subword tokenization with character tokenization.
 Since the subword vocabularies of both mBERT and XLM-RoBERTa contain all individual characters, we can artificially simulate character tokenization.
-For example the normal mBERT tokenization of the word apple is [app + ##le] but we change this into [a + ##p + ##p + ##l + ##e].
-The XLM-RoBERTa tokenization of apple changes from [apple] to [a + p + p + l + e]10.
+For example the normal mBERT tokenization of the word apple is [app + ##1e] but we change this into [a + ##p + ##p + ##1 + ##e].
+The XLM-RoBERTa tokenization of apple changes from [\apple] to [\a + p + p + 1 + e].
 Using character tokenization instead of subword tokenization substantially increases the sequence length so much so that it sometimes exceeds the maximum input length (512) supported by PLMs.
 To avoid this limitation, we only use character tokenization on the target word form and use subword tokenization on the rest of the sentence.
-As Figure 6.31 shows, the overall effect is less than 5% point but it varies by POS.
+As Figure 6.33 shows, the overall effect is less than 5% point but it varies by POS.
 Nouns and verbs are affected the highest while pronouns and adjectives seem to have a small but positive effect.
 This suggests that the left-ward greedy tokenization of subword tokenizers is often suboptimal from a morphosyntactic viewpoint.

 emb uses the output of the subword embedding layer alone and ignores the 12 Transformer layers.
 The embedding itself is a static 2D matrix which assigns a 768 dimensional dense vector to each subword in the subword vocabulary.
 This also means that the context is only incorporated at higher layers.
 This ablation causes a 15 to 20% drop in all POS categories except verbs.
 Verbal morphology is most often expressed on the word form itself, while adjectives have agreements with subject or the object of the sentence, so it is unsurprising that we see a much larger gap in adjectives than in verbs.
 EMB is similar to fastText in that they are both static embeddings trained on sentences but fastText is better in every POS category than mBERT and XLM-RoBERTa used as traditional embeddings.
+EMB is the same as pooling the 0th layer in Section 6.6.2.